NicoleLabrAvila/mkdocs-rc-docs/mkdocs-project-dir/docs/Interactive_Jobs.md

 To make effective use of the X forwarding you will need to have logged in to the login node with ssh -X or some equivalent method.
-Here is an example of how you can get a X terminal session with the qrsh command:
+Here is an example of how you can get a X terminal session with the srun command:

 ```
-qrsh -l mem=512M,h_rt=0:30:0 \
+srun -l mem=512M,h_rt=0:30:0 \
    "/shared/ucl/apps/mrxvt/0.5.4/bin/mrxvt -title 'User Test Node'"
 ```